TcMenu/tcMenu/README.md

 The C# API is relatively complete and can do most of what the Java API can do, it is well tested and stable.

 Repo: https://github.com/davetcc/tcMenuController

+### Python API

+There is now a Python API thanks to @vzahradnik - https://github.com/davetcc/tcmenu-python

 ### JavaScript and TypeScript